Overview

 Packing Your Gear

-At the pre-trip meeting each person will be given a large waterproof bag (approximate sealed size: 33” tall x 16” diameter; 6635 cu in; 110L).
+At the pre-trip meeting, each person will be given a large waterproof bag (approximate sealed size: 33” tall x 16” diameter; 6635 cu in; 110L).
 This bag will be for your clothing and personal items and will be your “checked luggage” and accessible only in camp.
 Tents and sleep kits are stowed separately.
 We also provide a small waterproof bag for day use where you can keep items such as rain gear, camera, sunscreen, lip balm, etc. (approximate sealed size: 17” tall x 9” diameter), but you may want to bring your own.
 The bags are cylindrical in shape and pack from the top.
 At the end of the river trip, you will return to Whitehorse with your waterproof bag, where you will be able to unpack your gear before your trip home.

 Extra Luggage

 We recommend you take on the river only what’s absolutely necessary.
 Keeping gear to a minimum ensures it will fit into the waterproof bags we supply and reduces unnecessary packing and unpacking in camp.
-If you have extra items needing storage, you may be able to store it at the hotel in Whitehorse.
+If you have extra items needing storage, you may be able to store them at the hotel in Whitehorse.

 Valuables